uashogeschoolutrecht/DataSciencePool/_docs/Team/index.md

 In at least one project, we already collaborate with other teams in specific tasks where their skills better match the researcher needs; our end goal is to be a working part of the research support ecosystem that HU has in place to support the community.

+In particular we collaborate closely with **Rins Rutgers** and the *Digitale onderzoeksomgeving*, they support our efforts in *Infrastructure and Cloud* related questions.